Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 • Individuals with unexplained food reactions — particularly after eating gluten-free products, Asian cuisine, or health foods containing alternative grains

-• People with a known latex allergy — buckwheat shares certain protein structures with latex, and cross-reactivity has been documented
+• People with a known latex allergy — buckwheat shares certain protein structures with latex, and cross-reactivity has been documented in clinical studies

 • Those with existing food allergies — especially to tree nuts, seeds, or other pseudocereals like quinoa or amaranth